course-dprep/Airbnb_Ratings_Bedroom_Analysis/README.md

     The price per night, expressed numerically, measured in dollars.

   host_response_rate
     The percentage of how fast the host response to its customers.
-Higher the response rate may indicate an higher accomodation rating.
+Higher the response rate may indicate an higher accommodation rating.

   host_identity_verfied
     Measured by a dummy, whether a host has their identity verified.
 Non-verified hosts might be less trustworthy.